 The following exercises are commonly prescribed to patients with patellar tendonitis.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 2 – 3 times daily and only provided they do not cause or increase symptoms.

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate, advanced and other exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.

 Static inner quadriceps contraction

 Tighten the muscle at the front of your thigh (quadriceps) by pushing your knee down into a towel (figure 2).
 Put your fingers on your inner quadriceps (vastus medialis obliquus) to feel the muscle tighten during contraction.
-Hold for 5 seconds and repeat 10 times as hard as possible without increasing your symptoms.
+Hold for 5 seconds and repeat 4 times as hard as possible without increasing your symptoms.
 Once this is easy you can progress the exercise by holding the contraction for longer durations eventually building up to 45 second holds provided there is no increase in symptoms.

 Some of the most commonly recommended products by physiotherapists to hasten healing and speed recovery in patients with patellar tendonitis include: